discoverlunar/craft-imager-x-azure-blob-storage/README.md

 # Imager X storage driver for Microsoft Azure Blob Storage

-This is an external storage driver for Imager X that uploads your Imager transforms to Microsoft Azure's blob storage.
+This is an external storage driver for Imager X that uploads your Imager X transforms to Microsoft Azure Blob Storage.

 ## Requirements

-This plugin requires Craft CMS 3.3.0 or later, and Imager X 3.0 or later.
-External storages are only available in the Pro edition of Imager.
+This plugin is compatible with Craft CMS 3, 4 and 5, and Imager X 3.0 or later.
+External storages are only available in the Pro edition of Imager X.

 ## Installation

 To install the plugin, follow these instructions:

-1. Install with composer via `composer require paragonn/craft-imager-x-azure-blob` from your project directory.
+1. Install with composer via `composer require discoverlunar/craft-imager-x-azure-blob-storage` from your project directory.
-2. Install the plugin in the Craft Control Panel under Settings > Plugins, or from the command line via `./craft install/plugin craft-imager-x-azure-blob`.
+2. Install the plugin in the Craft Control Panel under Settings > Plugins, or from the command line via `./craft install/plugin craft-imager-x-azure-blob-storage`.

 ## Configuration